 The Oggi Elevation Wedge-Based Pregnancy pillow is a very interesting mix of two pillows: a foam wedge and a U-shaped, full-body pillow.
 Combining these two designs into one truly combats a lot of pregnancy aches and pains and really kept me very comfortable at the end of my pregnancy.
-I’ve covered everything you need to know in this review, including some concerns I have over quality and price.
+I’ve covered everything a pregnant woman needs to know in this review, including some concerns I have over quality and price.
 Read on to learn more.

 - Measures 56″ x 10.5″ x 30″ (one size)

 - A U-shaped pregnancy pillow that is a combination of a foam wedge pillow at the top and contouring legs that run down the bottom